 Apart from the actual salt concentration of the nutrient solution the frequency and amount you water is an important aspect.

-Generally, cannabis plants prefer small but regular feedings if they require extra fertilisation.
-"Small" means in our case a moderate level of 0.6 mS/cm (indoor) to 0.8 mS/cm (outdoor).
+Generally, cannabis plants prefer moderate but regular feedings if and when they require extra fertilisation.
+"Moderate" means in our case a level of 0.6 mS/cm (indoor) to 1.0 mS/cm (outdoor).
 You can compare fertilizing to real mealtimes.
 People also get a stomach ache when they overeat.
 It's much healthier to eat small meals regularly.
 In the same way cannabis appreciates getting small portions of nutrients that can be "digested".
 So watering high dosages of fertiliser is like force feeding.
 But plants aren't pigs that have to be fattened.

 Regular feedings such as once every 10-15 days are rarely required indoor unless you are growing in poor soil quality or using a small container size.
 It is a major mistake to assume that Mandala plants automatically need regular feedings indoor on soil.
 Read our SOIL GUIDE and you can learn how to grow a great crop in soil without any extra fertilizing.